 Affectionately called “Freedom on the Move” https://freedomonthemove.org/, this project seeks to rediscover the stories of self-liberating people by collecting, curating and transcribing some 100,000+ surviving newspaper advertisements describing the escape (or capture) of enslaved people.
 These advertisements offer a harrowing, undiluted glimpse into our nation’s past and could hold answers to questions that historians have been asking or can help fill in one’s gap in their family tree.

-This past fall we launched an Alpha version of the application and received fantastic feedback.
-We are now in the Beta phase of development and are targeting a release in the first quarter of 2019.
+The Alpha version of the application was in 2018 and received fantastic feedback.
+The Beta phase of development and was released in the first quarter of 2019.

 We look forward to your participation!